Standard ML: Algebraic datatypes

 Standard ML provides strong support for algebraic datatypes (ADT).
-A datatype can be thought of as a disjoint union of tuples (or a "sum of products").
-They are easy to define and easy to use, largely because of pattern matching as well as most Standard ML implementations' pattern-exhaustiveness checking and pattern redundancy checking.
+A data type can be thought of as a disjoint union of tuples (or a "sum of products").
+They are easy to define and easy to use, largely because of pattern matching, and most Standard ML implementations' pattern-exhaustiveness checking and pattern redundancy checking.

 In object-oriented programming languages, a disjoint union can be expressed as class hierarchies.
-However, as opposed to class hierarchies, ADTs are closed.
-Thus the extensibility of ADTs is orthogonal to the extensibility of class hierarchies.
-Class hierarchies can be extended with new subclasses which implement the same interface, while the functionality of ADTs can be extended for the fixed set of constructors.
+However, in contrast to class hierarchies, ADTs are closed.
+Thus, the extensibility of ADTs is orthogonal to the extensibility of class hierarchies.
+Class hierarchies can be extended with new subclasses which implement the same interface, while the functions of ADTs can be extended for the fixed set of constructors.
 See expression problem.

 A datatype is defined with the keyword datatype, as in: